mstevetodd/EngineDriver_Home/docs/configuration/preferences.rst

 This preference allows you to set how much the Speed buttons jump/change the speed.

-Note that this works in the units chosen in the `Speed Units` preference.i.e.
-If your Speed Units are '8 Steps' and your Speed button change amount is '4' then just two click will get you from zero to 100% speed.
+Note that this works in the units chosen in the `Speed Units` preference. i.e. If your Speed Units are '8 Steps' and your Speed button change amount is '4' then just two click will get you from zero to 100% speed.

 Speed button Repeat Delay
 """""""""""""""""""""""""